madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 knowledge base that agree on the newly substituted value of `Y` to obtain values for `Z`.

-In database context, the first is called _join before select_ and the second is, not so surprisingly, _select before join_.
-We'll implement the latter because it makes the code simpler.[^select-before-join]
+In the context of databases, the first is called _join-before-select_ and the second, not so surprisingly, _select-before-join_.
+We'll implement the latter because it is simpler.[^select-before-join]

 Since we need unification to obtain substitutions from facts & body atoms and substitution to ground further atoms.
 We start by implementing those.